PastorRowan/Cos2614_Assessment_3/README.md

 ### Build from Terminal using CMake:

-1. Open file explorer

-2. Uncompress and extract all of the compressed project files into a folder called ```Cos2614_Assessment_3``` Alternatively, run the command ```git clone ...``` from your terminal
+1. Uncompress and extract all of the compressed project files into a folder called ```Cos2614_Assessment_3``` Alternatively, run the command ```git clone https://github.com/PastorRowan/Cos2614_Assessment_3.git``` from your terminal

-3. Traverse to the project root
+2. Traverse to the project root
 ```
 cd Cos2614_Assessment_3
 ```

-4. Generate build Files using this command, replace the path arguments with respect to your setup
+3. Generate build Files using this command, replace the path arguments with respect to your setup
 ```
 cmake -S . -B build -G "Build tool name" -DCMAKE_MAKE_PROGRAM="C:\Path\to\build\tool\program.executable_binary" -DCMAKE_C_COMPILER="C:\Path\to\toolchain's\C\compiler.executable_binary" -DCMAKE_CXX_COMPILER="C:\Path\to\toolchain's\C++\compiler.executable_binary" -DCMAKE_PREFIX_PATH="C:\Path\to\Qt\6.11.1\toolChainUsed"
 ```